semajyllek/art-recognition/README.md

 Here's how the system works:

-1. **Data Loading**: The WikiArt dataset is loaded and parsed to extract artwork metadata
+1. **Data Loading**: The art dataset is loaded and parsed to extract artwork metadata
 2. **Feature Extraction**:
    - Each artwork image is processed through a series of transformations (resize, crop, normalize)
    - A pre-trained ResNet50 neural network extracts a 2048-dimensional feature vector